Steamboat Springs Ski Tips for a Successful First Trip

 Steamboat Springs Ski Tips: Lift Tickets and Passes

 Guests who buy individual lift tickets receive a special discount when purchased seven days in advance.
-Active and retired military personnel and their spouses also have special discounts available on lift tickets, lessons and equipment rentals.
-View Steamboat lift ticket deals.
+Active and retired military personnel and their spouses also receive discounts on lift tickets, lessons and equipment rentals.

 Ski School and Lessons

 New to skiing?
 Steamboat Springs offers ski lessons for kids, teens, adults, first-timers and private options.
 In addition, adaptive lessons cater to children and adults with autism, and those with cognitive and physical limitations, including Wounded Warriors and their families.
 Other programs range from a women’s clinic, multiweek classes and adventures with local Olympians.

 Getting to Steamboat Springs